cyrexin/simplechatroom/README.md

 ```
 send google Hello Google!
 ```
-- Now a text file "offline_message_google.txt" should be created. use another client window to log in as google.
+- Now a text file "offline_message_google.txt" should be created.
+Use another client window to log in as google.
 - The user google should see the offline message from facebook.

 #### Blacklist